mbastl/exc2gcode/README.md

 Predefined valuse can be stored in configuration files:
 * file named `exc2gcode` in current directory
-* file named `.exc2gcode` in user's home directory (`~/.exc2gcode` or `%USERPROFILE%\.exc2gcode`, depends on operating systems)
+* file named `.exc2gcode` in user's home directory (`~/.exc2gcode` or `%USERPROFILE%\.exc2gcode`, depends on operating system)

 First the file in user's home directory is processed, then file in current directory is processed and finally command line arguments are applied.
-Configuration file format is straightforward - name of long command line options separated from value by colon:
+Configuration file format is straightforward - name of long command line option separated from value by colon, one option per line:

 	header:G92 X0 Y0 Z0|G90
 	tool-change-height:40